Fun Facts You Should Know About Chicago

 Q: Is it worth living in Chicago?

-A: Yes!
-There are plenty of job opportunities and the housing costs are less than many coastal cities.
+A: Is Chicago worth moving to?
+Yes!
+There are plenty of job opportunities, and the housing costs are less than many coastal cities.
 You also have access to all kinds of cultural activities, the food scene is thriving, and there’s always something to do.

 Q: What are the pros of living in Chicago?